- international arrivals and requirement to self-isolate

-Colleges have continued to provide essential services on accommodation for students throughout lockdown.
+Universities have continued to provide essential services on residential accommodation for students through the lockdown phase.
 This has included protocols for the isolation of individuals if necessary under public health advice.
 The Scottish Government continues to update its guidance for students on moving from accommodation.
-Home moves are now permitted.
-This applies to students seeking to move out of student accommodation or students seeking to return to accommodation to collect belongings.

-As part of planning for the commencement of the new academic year, colleges will prepare for the further use of student accommodation, including protocols to meet public health requirements and arrangements for self-isolation and testing as described above.
+As part of planning for the commencement of the new academic year, universities will prepare for the further use of student accommodation, including protocols to meet public health requirements such as arrangements for self-isolation and testing.

-To support that planning we will shortly issue specific Safer Workplaces guidance for purpose-built student accommodation.
+To support that planning, we will shortly issue specific guidance for purpose-built student accommodation.

 Those travelling from a country not yet exempt from quarantine requirements should complete a passenger locator form and self-isolate for 14 days.
 Students and staff who are travelling to and from Scotland should check the Scottish Government website for the latest advice.

-Colleges will ensure contractors, suppliers, those making deliveries are offered adequate protection and ensure they are aware they are expected to follow the institutional COVID-19 health and safety measures, procedures and protocols.
+Universities will ensure contractors, suppliers, and those making deliveries are offered adequate protection and ensure they are aware they are expected to follow the institutional COVID-19 health and safety measures, procedures and protocols.

 Procedures should be put in place for deliveries to minimise person-to-person contact.
-Colleges could consider providing appropriate hygiene facilities at drop-off points with clear signage on access rules.
+Settings could consider providing appropriate hygiene facilities at drop off points with clear signage on access rules.

 Facilities management arrangements such as emergency for fire evacuations and safe access and egress from buildings will reflect the adapted use of buildings with the appropriate risk assessments undertaken.
 In an emergency, for example an accident or fire, people do not have to stay 2m apart if it would be unsafe.
 People involved in provision of assistance to others should pay particular attention to sanitation measures immediately afterwards including washing hands.